 To store a bearing into a memory location, select a target bearing with the knob then press and hold the appropriate memory location button until the letters "PRE" light up.
+These pre-sets are stored in nonvolatile memory and will stay in memory even if the unit loses power.
 You may use previously stored memory presets and the knob to select new bearings to store.

 NOTE: The rotator may end up a few degrees off the desired target bearing.
-This is because the brake wedge locks into place every five (5) degrees.
+This is because the brake wedge locks into place every six (6) degrees.
 This should not cause any problems in most HF and VHF installations.